sebastian-software/compress-it/README.md

 are too CPU-intensive, but they can be performed in the background so that subsequent requests get the highest compression levels available.

-By default, `shrink-ray` caches any response that has an `ETag` header associated with it, which means it should work out of the box with `express.static`, caching static files with the highest available compression.
+By default, `compress-it` caches any response that has an `ETag` header associated with it, which means it should work out of the box with `express.static`, caching static files with the highest available compression.
 If you serve a large number of dynamic files with ETags, you may want to have your cache function restrict caching to your